 Prior to its dissolution, the Former Agency had several operating leases for its central office facilities and regional offices.
 These leases are not included in capital assets.
-The total rent expense for operating leases for the years ended, June 30, 2015 and 2014 was \$2,880,000 and \$2,626,000, respectively.
+CRA/LA-DLA is paying lease costs as part of its administrative budget.
+The total rent expense for operating leases for the years ended, June 30, 2016 and 2015 was \$2,910,000 and \$2,880,000, respectively.